tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 A more serious problem is MITM proxies which do not support this extension. {{RFC8446}}; Section 9.3 requires that such proxies remove any extensions they do not understand.
+The handshake will then present a certificate based on the public name, without echoing the "encrypted_server_name" extension to the client.

+Depending on whether the client is configured to accept the proxy's certificate as authoritative for the public name, this may trigger the retry logic described in {{handle-server-response}} or result in a connection failure.
+A proxy which is not authoritative for the public name cannot forge a signal to disable ESNI.

-A non-conformant MITM proxy which forwards the ESNI extension, substituting its own KeyShare value, will result in the client-facing server recognizing the key, but failing to decrypt the SNI.
+A non-conformant MITM proxy which instead forwards the ESNI extension, substituting its own KeyShare value, will result in the client-facing server recognizing the key, but failing to decrypt the SNI.
 This causes a hard failure.

-The public name, however, makes this protocol compatible with deployments that use correctly-implemented MITM proxies.
-If the client has cached an ESNIKey for the origin server, the MITM proxy will process the cleartext SNI field and terminate a connection to the public name instead.
-If the client is configured to trust the proxy's certificate, it will accept the connection as valid for the public name and retry with ESNI disabled.
-If the client is not configured to trust the proxy, it will reject this and not retry, meeting the security requirements of this protocol and TLS.
+Clients SHOULD NOT attempt to repair the connection in this case.

 # Security Considerations